Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 94. What do sympathomimetics do to the body?

-95. How do drugs, including epinephrine and norepinephrine, produce contractions of the smooth muscle?
+95. How do drugs like epinephrine and norepinephrine produce contractions of smooth muscle?

-96. What happens when using drugs containing epinephrine stimulate both the alpha and the beta receptors?
+96. What happens when using drugs containing epinephrine that stimulate both alpha and beta receptors?

 97. What do sympatholytic drugs do?

-They block the sympathothetic system, decrease in BP, and decrease in HR.
-They are used for: hypertension, angina, and certain cardiac arrhythmias.
+Sympatholytic drugs block the sympathetic system, decreasing blood pressure (BP) and heart rate (HR).
+They are used to treat hypertension, angina, and certain cardiac arrhythmias.

 98. What is the function of alpha receptors?